emel-dir/head-first-geek-parenting/about.md

 the highscore of my cousin.
 After that all I wanted for birthday and Christmas was a computer of my own.
 My parents were clever enough to wait for the wish to re-appear consitantly, after all those machines were pretty pricy back then.
-They were also clever enough to avoid purchasing one of those learning computers
-- instead I got an Amiga 500.
+They were also clever enough to avoid purchasing one of those learning computers, instead I got an Amiga 500.
 Luckily another girl in our class had the same model, so we could exchange games - until none were produced any more at which point in time I decided to write my own.